Information about science is published in several different formats with different levels of authority.

 This journal featured many functions of the scientific journal that are important to this day – global not parochial in scope, registration (date stamping and provenance), honour to first discoverer, certification (peer review), dissemination and archiving.

 The Proceedings of the Royal Society of Queensland has been published almost annually since 1884.
 It succeeded the Transactions of the Philosophical Society of Queensland, published in three volumes from 1859.
 It publishes scholarly research articles, short communications, abstracts of students’ dissertations and opinion pieces.
 All articles are peer-reviewed.
 It focuses on the natural sciences and related themes.
 Full-text search capability is available.
 Articles prior to 1956 and from 2020 can be downloaded free of charge.
-Five volumes have been published in 2020, three being themed Special Issues.
+Five volumes were published in 2020, three being themed Special Issues.
 See the index page for more details.

 - Volume 125, The Land of Clouds Revisited (Eungella Rainforests).